abxh/dotfiles/README.md

 (or throw errors if missing).
 Preferably take chunks of configuration at a time, instead of copying entire files.

-I use [this](https://github.com/abxh/gruvbox-material-gtk) icon theme in the screenshots and in my dunstify scripts as default.
 You can find `JetBrainsMono Nerd Font` from [here](https://github.com/ryanoasis/nerd-fonts/releases) and `Font Awesome 6 Free` from [here](https://fontawesome.com/download).
 Use the aforementioned links, if you cannot find them using your package manager, and copy them to `~/.local/share/fonts` and do `fccache`.

+I use [this](https://github.com/abxh/gruvbox-material-gtk) icon theme in the screenshots and in my dunstify scripts (paths hard-coded).
+If desired, use this theme selectively for applications using `GTK_THEME="Gruvbox-Material-Dark" GTK_ICON_THEME="oomox-Gruvbox-Material-Dark-Alt" <your-program>` and resort to a well-tested theme-icon combo as your default for applications like LibreOffice.

 To clone this repo with the submodules, run:
 ```bash